TheNewEconomy/EconomyCore/README.md

 networks that add improvements to their version must also provide them for everyone else to enjoy!

 ## Translations
 TNE utilizes Crowdin for Translation management.
-More documentation coming soon.
+Find more about contributing to translations for TNE on the [Translation Guide](https://github.com/TheNewEconomy/EconomyCore/wiki/Translation-Guide).

 ## Documented
 TNE has lots of documentation for the power users that like all the documentation.